OpenGlobalMind/ogm-thursday-2021-10-28/Rough Transcript.md

 [00:10:13] I don't, I'm trying to reinstate the thought back in your brain,

 [00:10:16] the, my brain.
-It w it worked, oh, my, uh, my living between worlds webinar last week was focused on critical four letter words.
-We talked about hope and fear.
+It w it worked, oh, my, uh, my [[Resource/Living Between Worlds Webinar]] last week was focused on [[Topic/Critical Four Letter Words]].
+We talked about "hope" and "fear.""

-[00:10:30] Uh, we didn't get to plan.
+[00:10:30] Uh, we didn't get to "plan.""
 And I think it would actually be interesting to have a conversation here about plans and planning.
-Um, uh, th th th this comes up because Doug Carmichael and a couple of other people have said to me, so where the fuck is the climate plan?
+This comes up because [[Person/Doug Carmichael]] and a couple of other people have said to me, so where the fuck is the climate plan?
 Why isn't there a plan, just this huge crisis, why isn't there a plan?

 [00:10:48] And there are actually a lot of plans.
 There's a conversation to be had about plans and planning.
 And how do you plan in a mess, which is different than planning a project to build things.
 Uh, so that, that, that angle on it feels pretty OCME.
 So that would be my other, rephrase it and say, do, how do you make a map when you are in a yeah.

 [00:11:11] And why, and why would you yeah, exactly.
 How do you navigate in a storm with no, And the people say, wait a minute, we need a plan.
 May not be the people to listen to at that point, but, you know, yeah.
 I thank you for the storm metaphor.
 My friend, Chauncey Bell is fierce about this.
 He, he, he decries, um, he decries the notions of problems and solving.

-[00:11:36] So as soon as you say, problem, people think solution and solution is fine for discrete problems, but not for messes, uh, about a Ted Nelson, intertwingled, complex, you know, uh, uh, uh, well, what we're in, uh, where there's not, you cannot find discrete solutions.
+[00:11:36] So as soon as you say, problem, people think solution and solution is fine for discrete problems, but not for messes, uh, about a [[Ted Nelson]], intertwingled, complex, well, what we're in, where you cannot find discrete solutions.
 Everything's connected to everything else.

-[00:11:55] You've got technical and social and political and you know, many different dimensions, uh, not conducive to neat and tidy plans.
-Um, Dwight Eisenhower, not only twice president, but also the architect of the D-Day invasion, uh, is famous for saying, um, uh, planning is critically important planning.
+[00:11:55] You've got technical and social and political and you know, many different dimensions, uh, not conducive to neat and tidy plans. [[Person/Dwight Eisenhower]], not only twice president, but also the architect of the D-Day invasion, uh, is famous for saying, um, uh, planning is critically important planning.
 Uh,

 [00:12:18] so his quote is actually going to get it backwards.